 Dr. Yasser Salem uses stress testing to help determine how well your heart functions under specific levels of physical or emotional activity.
-At Heart Failure Survival Center of America, Dr. Salem and his staff offer residents of the Appleton, Wisconsin area a variety of diagnostic methods to help them uncover potential heart disease.
+At Heart Failure Survival Center of America, Dr. Salem and his staff offer residents of the Appleton, Marinette, and Crivitz, Wisconsin areas a variety of diagnostic methods to help them uncover potential heart disease.
 If you live in the area and are experiencing signs and symptoms of cardiovascular disease, Dr. Salem encourages you to call and schedule an appointment with his office.

 Dr. Salem uses stress testing when he needs to understand how well your heart functions at various levels of activity.
 A stress test can show whether or not certain medications or treatment options are producing the expected results.
 They can also help to identify potential abnormalities in your heart’s rhythm as well as to identify positive results after a surgical procedure.

 When Dr. Salem develops an effective treatment plan, he may use a stress test to determine where to start your exercise program.
 Performing a stress test provides Dr. Salem with accurate information when it comes to finding out just what your heart can endure comfortably without placing undue levels of stress.